How to Get Tested for Autism as an Adult

-Today’s “Got Questions?” answer is by neurologist David Beversdorf.
-Dr. Beversdorf works within the Autism Speaks Autism Treatment Network at the University of Missouri’s Thompson Center for Autism and Neurodevelopmental Disorders.
+Dr. David Beversdorf works within the Autism Speaks Autism Care Network at the University of Missouri’s Thompson Center for Autism and Neurodevelopmental Disorders.

 “Our 6 year old has been diagnosed with autism, and I’d like to get evaluated, too.
 Problem is, I can’t find anyone who knows how to diagnose adults.
 All the tests seem to be designed for children.”

-As you discovered, evaluating autism in a previously undiagnosed adult can be challenging.
+As you discovered and as I discuss in the above Tool Kit, evaluating autism in a previously undiagnosed adult can be challenging.
 And yes, it’s true that the standardized diagnostic checklists we commonly use are designed for children.
 There are no established diagnostic tests for ASD in adults.
 However, I’m glad to report that they are currently in development.
+[Editor's note: Studies suggest that the ADOS-2, Module 4, is useful for diagnosing autism in adults, with some limitations.]

 Because of these limitations, the evaluation of an adult has to lean heavily on direct observation.
 This will be in the context of a discussion between the clinician and the patient about current challenges in the areas of social interaction and communication, sensory issues and restricted interests or repetitive behaviors.